 Alternatives to legal aid

-If you cannot get a legal aid lawyer, you are likely to be able to find a private lawyer to take on your case.
-The problem will be whether you can afford to pay their legal fees.
+If you cannot get a legal aid lawyer, you are likely to be able to find a private lawyer to take on your case, but you will need to be able to pay their legal fees.

-Some private law firms have “fixed fees” arrangements – they tell you a fixed amount that working on your case (or more usually, one aspect of your case, such as a fresh claim or an appeal) will cost.
-With a fixed-fee arrangement, if they have to do very little work, or if they have to do a lot of work, the cost remains the same and you are not hit with mounting costs as the case goes on.
+Some private law firms have “ fixed fee” arrangements – they charge you a fixed amount for working on an aspect of your case, (such as a fresh claim or an appeal).
+With a fixed-fee arrangement, if the lawyer has to spend a lot of time on your case, or very little, the cost remains the same.
 This is helpful if your supporters/community are fundraising to meet these costs.

 Some law firms, whether using fixed fee or not, allow you to pay the costs in instalments and this may mean you are able to save/fundraise the money over a longer period of time.